Search by Keyword

 And if you have seen them in concert, no matter if it's been in America, Britain, Germany or anywhere else, most likely you’ve heard them perform the song “Long Tall Sally.”
 This is because the song has the longest time-span of any song The Beatles have performed live.
 It was in the repertoire of The Quarrymen (the first incarnation of The Beatles) back in 1957, it was performed by the group during their lunchtime sets at the Cavern Club in Liverpool, it graced the long nights of all of their Hamburg, Germany visits, it was performed in America in 1964, and still was performed during their last live appearances in 1966.

-“Long Tall Sally” was even an ingredient of the first meeting of John Lennon and Paul McCartney on July 6, 1957.
+“Long Tall Sally” was even an ingredient of the first meeting of John Lennon and Paul McCartney on July 6th, 1957.
 This was one of the songs that Paul displayed his knowledge of to John, singing and playing the song on guitar to impress him.
-And as for American audiences, The Beatles premiered the song on their first US concert on February 11, 1964 at the Washington Coliseum as well as their last ever concert appearance at Candlestick Park, San Francisco, California on August 29, 1966.
+And as for American audiences, The Beatles premiered the song at their first US concert on February 11, 1964 at the Washington Coliseum as well as performing it at their last ever concert appearance at Candlestick Park, San Francisco, California on August 29th, 1966.

-These statistics show, not only that “Long Tall Sally” has the longest legacy of all the songs in The Beatles catalog, but that the song has held an affectionate place in the hearts of The Beatles all of these years.
-For them, no doubt, the song encapsulates early rock-and-roll music, which was the reason The Beatles became musicians in the first place.
+These statistics show not only that “Long Tall Sally” had the longest legacy of all the songs in The Beatles' catalog, but that the song held an affectionate place in the hearts of The Beatles all of those years.
+For them, no doubt, the song encapsulated early rock 'n' roll music, which was the reason The Beatles became musicians in the first place.

 Little Richard (real name Richard Penniman) has a history and reputation that proceeds itself.
-He has become known as one of the proponents of the transition from ‘Rhythm and Blues’ to ‘Rock and Roll’ in the mid 50’s.
-Known primarily as a wild man behind the piano, his singing and songwriting achievements have billed him by some as the true “king of rock and roll.”
+He has become known as one of the proponents of the transition from ‘Rhythm and Blues’ to ‘Rock 'n' Roll’ in the mid '50s.
+Known primarily as a wild man behind the piano, his singing and songwriting achievements have billed him by some (most notably himself) as the true “king of rock and roll.”

 He signed with RCA Records in 1951 and then Peacock Records in 1953, although he hadn’t dented the charts through these years.
 In 1955 he sent a demo to Specialty Records who decided to purchase his contract from Peacock Records and put him in contact with their A&R man Robert Blackwell.